 - MATTRESS RECYCLING

 - PRIVATE EVENTS

 All UTEC programming is driven by intense relationship building between staff and teens.
 Staff's cultural competence and time spent with teens are crucial to UTEC’s success in youth engagement, and our staff make every effort to ensure that teens are safe and supported.
 Because youth in our target population come to UTEC with a number of needs, each youth is assigned to a Transitional Coach, UTEC’s name for case managers.

 After building a relationship with a Streetworker or being referred to UTEC by a community partner, youth meet with a Transitional Coach to complete an assessment that determines the socio-emotional, educational, and behavioral needs that a youth may have.
-Working with the youth, Transitional Coaches create a service plan to address all of a youth’s needs, including but not limited to access to basic services, advocacy in the law enforcement system, education, employment, family life, and housing.
+Working with the youth, Transitional Coaches create a service plan to address all of a youth’s needs, including but not limited to access to basic services, education, employment, family life, and housing.